fabric/fabric/sites/docs/tutorial.rst

 ``fab``.

-``fab`` wraps Invoke's CLI mechanics with features like host selection, letting you quickly run tasks on various servers - without having to e.g. define ``host`` kwargs on all your tasks.
+``fab`` wraps Invoke's CLI mechanics with features like host selection, letting you quickly run tasks on various servers - without having to define ``host`` kwargs on all your tasks or similar.

 .. note::
     This mode was the primary API of Fabric 1.x; as of 2.0 it's just a convenience.
-Whenever your use case falls outside these shortcuts, it should be easy to revert to the library API directly (with or without Invoke's less opinionated CLI tasks).
+Whenever your use case falls outside these shortcuts, it should be easy to revert to the library API directly (with or without Invoke's less opinionated CLI tasks wrapped around it).

-For a final code example, let's adapt the previous one into a ``fab`` task module called ``fabfile.py``::
+For a final code example, let's adapt the previous example into a ``fab`` task module called ``fabfile.py``::

     from invoke import task